Predictive Model Degrees of Freedom in Linear Regression: Examples

+Based on the data partition of Figure \ref{fig: rda_subset_reg_single}, the first 6 and 7 variables were respectively selected by $\widehat{\ErrR}_+$ and $\ErrR_{\rm te}$.
+Table \ref{tab: rda_coef} lists the corresponding variables with their estimated coefficients.
 In Figure \ref{fig: rda_diagnostics}, we illustrate the prediction results of the model identified by $\widehat{\ErrR}_+$ on all 1,148 counties along with the population map.
 We observe that large prediction errors are more likely to occur on less populated counties.
 We then check the mean and standard deviation of the prediction errors by quantiles of the county-level population in Table \ref{tab: pred_err_by_pop} and find that 20\% of counties with smallest population tend to be overestimated and have much more variable prediction errors.
 This implies that the assumption of constant variance in our regression model does not hold exactly.
 Since death due to cancer is a relatively less likely event, we should expect generally larger variance for the death rate of those less populous counties.

 We also find a few overestimated counties in central New York, central Pennsylvania and northeast West Virginia.
 Geographical factors can be one possible explanation, as these counties are mostly situated in the Appalachian Mountains region, which may have different natural and socioeconomic conditions from the majority of the counties in our focused area.